 What is an Extension Service?

-With its beginnings in the late 1800s, the Extension system was created to address rural, agricultural issues but has since changed to adapt a wider range of needs in both urban and rural areas.
+With its beginnings in the late 1800s, the Extension system was created to address rural agricultural issues, but it has since changed to adapt to a wider range of needs in both urban and rural areas.
 These typically cover six major areas:

 - 4-H Youth Development

 - Family and Consumer Sciences

 - Community and Economic Development